Uwancha/Sign-Up-Form/README.md

 # Sign-Up-Form

-A sign-up form for an imaginary service.
+**Mobile first** sign-up form for an imaginary service.

+I did this project inorder to demonstrate the skills I learned about forms from **The Odin Project**.